aa24222/booktracker/README.md

 # BookShelf

 A lightweight book tracking application built with Node.js, TypeScript, and PostgreSQL.
-Think of it as a simpler, more personal alternative to Goodreads - track your reading journey with a clean interface and optional Goodreads data import.
+It provides a simple way for users to track their books and build their collection, with an optional Goodreads data import.

 ## Features